aldotestino/next-notify/README.md

   notify({
     title: 'Welcome! 🚀'
-    description: 'Your account has been succesfully created,',
+    description: 'Your account has been succesfully created.',
     type: 'success',
     duration: 5000
   });